andykent/river-js/README.md

 River is the successor to Creek it's designed for running efficient queries over unbounded streams of data.

-There's nothing here yet but the goal is to support the following example syntax...
+There's not a lot here yet but the the following example will probably work...

     river = require('river')